fireproofsocks/dotenvy/docs/dotenv-file-format.md

     S3_BUCKET=YOURS3BUCKET
     SECRET_KEY=YOURSECRETKEYGOESHERE

-You may add `export` in front of each line so you can `source` the file in bash (see `Dotenvy.source/2`):
+Optionally, you may add `export` in front of each line so you can `source` the file in Bash:

     export S3_BUCKET=YOURS3BUCKET
     export SECRET_KEY=YOURSECRETKEYGOESHERE

 ## Variable Names

 For the sake of portability (and sanity), environment variable names must consist solely of letters, digits, and the underscore ( `_` ) and must not begin with a digit.
-In regex-speak:
+In regex-speak, the names must match the following pattern:

     [a-zA-Z_]+[a-zA-Z0-9_]*